davidtaim/radionucleo/README.md

 Data obtained with web scrapping from https://coreradio.online/

-I'm not the owner of any of this material, this project is just to share data from the albums like release date, band name, album name, etc. and the album coverart.
+I'm not the owner of this material, this project is just to share data from the albums like release date, band name, album name, etc. and the album coverart.

+Just album DB

-If you want to delete some of the data provided here feel free to send me an email: davidtaim@hotmail.com
+If you want to delete some data provided here feel free to email me: davidtaim@hotmail.com

 ## Installation